kcrwfrd/kcrwfrd.github.io/source/resume/index.markdown

 sidebar: collapse
 ---

-{% blockquote kvcrawford [at] gmail [dot] com %}
+{% blockquote %}
-Deeply experienced with AngularJS and RESTFul APIs.
+Deeply experienced in AngularJS and RESTFul APIs.
 Fan of TDD.
 Passionate for UX.

-A good team player, above all else.
+A team player, above all else.
 {% endblockquote %}

+kvcrawford [at] gmail [dot] com

 ## Skillset
 * Javascript, Coffeescript, Python, PHP